wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ```

 If this call returns true, the application must perform an activation status fetch to complete the upgrade.

+The `startProtocolUpgrade()` method is available in three variants, each
+designed for different biometric configurations.

+The variant with `PowerAuthBiometricPrompt` allows the biometric key to be
+upgraded during the protocol upgrade, if the SDK configuration has the
+`authenticateOnBiometricKeySetup` disabled or external biometric key is not
+used.
+If the SDK configuration has the `authenticateOnBiometricKeySetup`
+enabled, biometric key cannot be upgraded.
+If external biometric key is used,
+use the method variant with `SecureData` instead.

+The method variant with `SecureData` is intended for cases where the activation
+uses external biometric key.
+Provided `SecureData` will replace the biometric
+key during the protocol upgrade.
+If external biometric key is not used,
+this method variant has same behavior as the the variant without
+`PowerAuthBiometricPrompt` or `SecureData`.

+The variant without `PowerAuthBiometricPrompt` or `SecureData` performs the
+protocol upgrade without handling biometric key upgrade.
+If the activation
+currently has a biometric factor enabled, it will be removed during the protocol
+upgrade.

 ## External Encryption Key